rtmigo/xrandom_dart/README.md

 Library priorities:
 - generation of identical bit-accurate numbers regardless of the platform
-- performance
+- reproducibility of the random results in the future
 - high-quality randomness
-- reproducibility of the same random results in the future
+- performance